See all state pages

 Scholarships & Grants

 There are a few instances where you may have to pay back grant money, but typically only if certain requirements aren’t met.
-Generally, grants are need-based and scholarships are awarded based on merit.
+Generally, grants are need-based (meaning they are distributed due to your financial need), while scholarships are awarded based on merit (such as academic, athletic, or artistic achievement).

 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

 Some scholarships or grants can be for a small amount that may help you pay for your books or research supplies, but others can cover the entire cost of your education.
+That means tuition, room and board, and the extras.
+Which is a very good thing.
 Who knew parking passes could be so expensive?

 Montana Scholarships & Grants

-College is expensive, so it can’t hurt to look into your gift aid options.
-That’s why it’s a great idea to check out some Montana scholarships and grants!
+College is expensive, so it makes sense to look into your gift aid options.
+Check out some Montana scholarships and grants you may be eligible for.

 MUS Honor Scholarship

-A four-year renewable scholarship that waives the recipient’s tuition if they attend an eligible education institution in Montana.
+This is a four-year renewable scholarship for Montana high school graduates that waives the recipient’s tuition if they attend an eligible education institution in Montana.
 The award amount averages around $5,000 a year for four years.

 Learn more